kehantan/labbook/docs/assays/plaque.rst

 Virus stock serial dilution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Before the actual infection procedure, prepare a 10x serial diultion of virus from the virus stock.
-Other dilution factor may also be used depends on the situation.
+* Prepare a 10x serial diultion of virus from the virus stock.
+Other dilution factor may also be used depending on the situation.

 #.
-Label 5 microcentrifuge tube for different dilution factors: D1 - :math:`10^{-1}`, D2 - :math:`10^{-2}`, D3 - :math:`10^{-3}`, D4 - :math:`10^{-4}`, D5 - :math:`10^{-5}`.
+Label 5 microcentrifuge tube for different dilution factors: D1 - :math:`10^{-1}`, D2 - :math:`10^{-2}`, D3 - :math:`10^{-3}`, D4 - :math:`10^{-4}`.
 #.
 Add 450 uL of 2% DMEM into each tube.
 #.
 Retrieve virus stock from -80 C and thaw virus stock in 37 C water bath.
 #.
-Transfer 50 uL of virus stock into D1.
+Add 50 uL of virus stock into D1.
 Mix well by either pipette repeatedly or using a vortex.
 #.
 Transfer 50 uL of diluted virus from D1 to D2.
 Mix well by either pipette repeatedly or using a vortex.
 #.
 Transfer 50 uL of diluted virus from D2 to D3.
 Mix well by either pipette repeatedly or using a vortex.
 #.
-Continue the process for each tube until the last tube.
-50 uL from D5 can be discarded.
+Transfer 50 uL of diluted virus from D3 to D4.
+Mix well by either pipette repeatedly or using a vortex.

-*Note:* Assuming we are infecting Vero cells with virus in 6 well plate, which uses 300 uL of virus containing media, so diluting the virus to final volume of 500 uL is sufficient.
+*Note:* Assuming we are infecting Vero cells with virus in 6 well plate, which uses 300 uL of virus containing media, so diluting the virus to final volume of 450 uL is sufficient.
 If infecting Vero cells in a 12 well plate, which would use only 100 uL of diluted virus, we can reduce the volume to 300 uL so we don't waste the media (e.g.: 30 uL of virus stock + 270 uL fresh 2% DMEM).

 Infection
 ~~~~~~~~~